-As defined in section 8.4, the CC-Failover-Supported AVP includes Enumerated type values 0 - 1.
+As defined in Section 8.4, the CC-Session-Failover AVP includes Enumerated type values 0-1.
 IANA has created and is maintaining a namespace for this AVP.
-All remaining values are available for assignment by a Designated Expert [IANA].
+The definition of new values is subject to the Specification Required policy [RFC8126] and conditions for enumerated values described in [RFC7423], Section 5.6.

-12.7.
+Bertz, et al. Standards Track [Page 98] 12.7.
 CC-Unit-Type AVP

-As defined in section 8.32, the CC-Unit-Type AVP includes Enumerated type values 0 - 5.
+As defined in Section 8.32, the CC-Unit-Type AVP includes Enumerated type values 0-5.
 IANA has created and is maintaining a namespace for this AVP.
-All remaining values are available for assignment by a Designated Expert [IANA].
+The definition of new values is subject to the Specification Required policy [RFC8126] and conditions for enumerated values described in [RFC7423], Section 5.6.